Overview

 Inputs

 check: check name.
 Supported values aredriftandcheck.config-path: path to the config file.
 Defaults toi18n.yml.working-directory: working directory for the command.
 Defaults to..hyperlocalise-version: release version to install.
 Defaults tolatest.fail-on-drift: fail the workflow when drift is detected.
 Defaults totrue.fail-on-findings: fail the workflow when check findings are detected.
 Defaults totrue.github-diff: incheckmode on pull requests, fetch the GitHub PR diff and pass it tohyperlocalise check --diff-stdin.
+Defaults tofalse.prefix-id: incheckmode, passcheck --prefix-idso prefixed source keys are compared against packed target ids.
+Only supported whencheckischeck.
 Defaults tofalse.upload-artifact: upload the JSON and text artifacts.
 Defaults totrue.

 Drift detection